2022 Live Online NAC OSCE RECORDINGS ARE NOW AVAILABLE HERE!

 He has twenty years experience as a medical editor and has been a student medical innovation team member at Osmosis.org since 2015, in addition to being a regulatory correspondent with the FDA for a class 2 medical device.

-Charles Sun, MD is currently a second year resident in the family medicine program at McGill University.
+Charles Sun, MD is currently a practicing physician in Quebec.
+He completed his family medicine residency at McGill University.
 He obtained his medical degree from the University of Montreal, the same city where he grew up in.
 During medical school, he started to become involved in creating teaching contents for medical students, and he continues to work in different teaching projects at McGill.
 Outside of medicine, Dr. Sun is a huge basketball fan and his guitar is never far away.

 Where do our students come from ?